Stuycs-K/final-project-10-che-andrew-nowak-gaven/PRESENTATION.md

 Usage: ```code/audioSteg -ld [ENCODED WAV FILE] [OUTPUT FILE]```
 Example: ```code/audioSteg -ld out.wav out.txt```
 ### Frequency mode
-The data is encoded one byte per the sample rate/ input frequency.
+The data is encoded one byte per the sample rate/ input frequency, so it spreads it out over the whole audio at frequencies that you choose.
 The larger the frequency, the more data can be stored, but at the consequence of having more audio distortions.
 Encoding:
 Usage: ```code/audioSteg -fe [WAV FILE] [DATA FILE] [OUTPUT WAV] [FREQUENCY IN HZ]```
 Example: ```code/audioSteg -fe testing_sounds/tune.wav msg.txt out.wav 2000```